-16. You are a business analyst for a new IT project.
+16. You are a business analyst working for a healthcare services company.
 You are working with Thomas, a new project manager for your organization.
-You and Thomas are discussing the four categories of IT projects.
-All of the following are valid categories of technology projects except for which one?
+You and Thomas are discussing the possible business analysis perspectives for the project.
+All of the following are valid categories of perspectives except for which one?

 17. Roberta is a new business analyst in your organization.
 She asks you to help her organize a requirements-gathering meeting.
 You agree to help, as Roberta will work with you on future projects, and you want to get things started off well and to welcome Roberta to your organization.
 What’s the first thing that you and Roberta should create for her upcoming meeting?